 *Use any colors you want, but if you like mine, try Americolor Fuchsia for the drip, and Americolor Black for the dark chocolate frosting.
 The heart sprinkles are Wilton brand, and the assorted sprinkles on top come from Sweetapolita.
 If you’re gluten intolerant, make sure you check the label of any sprinkles you buy.
 Not all of them are gluten free!
 (Speaking of gluten free, this is my favorite gluten free flour.)

 Cake decorating is a time-consuming process, but it’s well worth the effort!
-Tag me @rosesandwhiskers on Instagram if you try it and use the hashtag #rosesandwhiskers.
+Tag me @rosesandwhiskers on Instagram if you try this devil’s food cake recipe and use the hashtag #rosesandwhiskers.
 Feel free to ask if you have questions.

 The Devil('s Food Cake) Wears Prada